Axeon-Network/kurowiki/pages/articles/kurowiki3761.md

 hatnote:
 ---

-**KuroWiki build 3761** (full tag: *6.0.3761.nekori64.251012-2001*) is a Beta 6 build of KuroWiki, compiled on 12 October 2025 20:01 (8:01pm) UTC-6 from the `nekori64` branch.
+**KuroWiki build 3761** (full tag: `6.0.3761.nekori64.251012-2001`) is a Beta 6 build of KuroWiki, compiled on 12 October 2025 20:01 (8:01pm) UTC-6 from the `nekori64` branch.

-It adds a new Settings page accessible at [KuroWiki:Settings](./KuroWiki:Settings) and from the drawer.
+It adds a new Settings page accessible at [Settings](Settings) and from the drawer.
 The Light Mode toggle had been relocated from the main KuroWiki pages under the new Settings page.

 <div class="container">
 <div class="wiki-gallery">